Platinum Jubilee of Elizabeth II: Guernsey platinum jubilee flag

 The Committee for Education, Sport & Culture launched a competition for islanders to design a jubilee flag.
 More than 400 entries were sent.
 The winning design, by Ben Le Marchant, is based on a 1953 Coronation postage stamp with a wave pattern based on the sea as a connection to Guernsey.
 The colours red and yellow are taken from the Guernsey flag, and the purple and white represent the colours of the Platinum Jubilee emblem.
-The Weighbridge Mast will fly the flag over the summer.
+The Weighbridge Mast flew the flag over the summer.
 A replica of the winning flag was sent to the Queen along with Guernsey's official Jubilee message.

-Six designs were also chosen as runners-up and will feature on a set of Guernsey platinum jubilee postcards.
+Six designs were also chosen as runners-up and featured on a set of Guernsey platinum jubilee postcards.

-Royal tour of Guernsey

-The Earl and Countess of Wessex and Forfar visited Guernsey, Alderney and Sark, from 9 to 10 May, to mark Liberation Day as well as the jubilee.
-They first visited the Liberation Tea Dance at Beau Séjour, and later travelled to Castle Cornet for an Ecumenical Service, and delivered a message from the Queen, before watching a special performance of 'Sarnia Cherie' by the Guernsey Music Service Youth Choir.
-They later watched the Liberation Day Cavalcade as it travelled around the Model Yacht Pond.
-The next day, they visited Forest Primary School in Guernsey, to see preparations for their celebrations, where they also met the winner of the Guernsey platinum jubilee flag competition.
-In Alderney, they visited Victoria Street, St Anne, and the Alderney Wildlife Trust (AWT).
-At Island Hall, they attended a reception, and later at the Roman Fort heritage site at Longis, they formally broke ground for the forthcoming platinum jubilee Archaeological Dig.
-They later boarded the Channel Islands' only train service, at the Arsenal.
-In Sark, they presented emergency service personnel with Platinum Jubilee medals, and also met Sark's occupation generation in the Island Hall, where the Earl presented a message from the Queen.